somagraph/somagraph-docs/WHITEPAPER.md

 Every paid analysis triggers one of two burn vectors:

-**Vector 1 — Direct Token Burn:** User pays 1,000 $SOMA.
+**Vector 1 — Direct Token Burn:** User pays 1,000 $SOMAGRAPH.
 The entire amount is permanently destroyed via SPL burn instruction.

 **Vector 2 — USDC Buyback-and-Burn:** User pays $5 USDC.
 The protocol splits the fee 50/50.
 Half enters the protocol treasury (operations, compute, partnerships).
-Half is used to buy $SOMA on Jupiter every 24 hours, and the acquired tokens are burned.
+Half is used to buy $SOMAGRAPH on Jupiter every 24 hours, and the acquired tokens are burned.

 The user always pays whichever option is cheaper in USD terms.
 At low token prices, token payment dominates (users get access at sub-$1 costs).
 At high token prices, USDC payment dominates (users pay a fixed $5, and the buyback maintains demand).